ubco-W2022T2-data301/project-group-group100/README.md

 ## Team Members

-- Person 1: one sentence about you!
+- Person 1: Berat Celik - I am from Turkey and I am ready to find out more about this project!
-- Person 2: one sentence about you!
+- Person 2: Shikari King - I am from Canada and I am really interested in this project.
-- Person 3: one sentence about you!
+- Person 3: Binh Dong - I am ready to work on this project and examine economic data!

 ## Images